anokidev/dotfiles/README.md

 Note that i3-gaps config is written to interact with Polybar.
 Note only that MesloLGS NF font is required.
-.bashrc and .zshrc custom command needs shell script files.
+.bashrc custom command needs shell script files.
 The good thing is that I already provide the shell script files.

 oh-my-zsh, Spaceship Prompt theme,